 This article summarizes the law for the Nevada offense of flag desecration.
 Scroll down to learn more including possible defense strategies and punishments in Las Vegas.

-The legal definition of “desecration of a flag” in Las Vegas, Nevada, is extremely confusing and convoluted.
+The legal definition of “desecration of a flag” is extremely confusing and convoluted.
 What’s more, Nevada’s flag desecration laws are arguably unconstitutional.
 This may be why prosecutors hardly ever press charges for this crime in Las Vegas.

 NRS 201.290 pertains only to the United States flag and the Nevada state flag.
 According to the statute, the following acts may qualify as unlawful flag desecration:

 - Displaying or advertising a flag that’s been altered in any way that tends to defame the flag

 - Publicly or willfully mutilating, trampling on or tearing down a flag

 - Willfully and maliciously removing a flag owned by another person

 - Defaming or “speaking evilly” of a flag

 - Defacing or defiling a flag

 Of all of these, the acts most likely to incur an arrest are tearing down another’s flag.
 This is because it’s similar to malicious mischief, which outlaws vandalizing another’s property.
 But police rarely make arrests for defacing or defaming a flag because prosecutors usually lose these cases on Freedom of Speech grounds.